Insect Management & Treatment

 Treatment of these species in the least intrusive manner is made possible by SavATree's technologically advanced scheduling system.
 We treat each species affecting your property at the most advantageous time to ensure efficacy and environmental integrity.

-Not all bugs are bad for plants and trees – case in point, bees.
+Not all insects are bad for plants and trees – case in point, bees.
 Bees play an extremely vital role in the lifecycle of plants.

 Just as animals depend on leaving healthy descendants behind so that their species will not die out, plants, flowers and trees rely on the cross-pollination carried out by bees and other insects to ensure the continuation of their own species.
 Learn more about bees.